SEP490 - Engineering Work Experience

 Only available to students enrolled in Bachelor of Engineering and associated combined degrees.

-Before students will be deemed eligible to graduate from the undergraduate Engineering courses, they must obtain an aggregate of at least 12 weeks (BE) or 8 weeks (BTech) of suitable practical experience during their program.
+Before students are eligible to graduate from the undergraduate Engineering courses, they must undertake a minimum cumulative total of at least 60 working days of suitable practical experience during their course program.
 This experience may be in an engineering workplace or laboratory, where the student will be exposed to professional engineers and engineering associates carrying out the duties.
 The experience need not be gained at a single organisation or in a single block of time.
-Students will be expected to record their experiences in a logbook and to provide a written report detailing their impressions and learning outcomes gained during their work experience.
-The acceptability or otherwise of the employment experience, and the period of that type of experience that may be credited will be determined by the unit chair in consultation with the representative of the relevant academic management group.
-This unit will enable students to: learn about real situations in engineering practice via personal experience of an engineering workplace, develop a direct understanding of how organisations operate, increase awareness of the nature of the engineering profession.
+Students typically enrol in this unit in the trimester during which, or immediately after, the minimum cumulative total of working days of work experience is achieved.
+The objective of the work experience requirement is so that students learn about real situations in engineering practice from their personal experience of participation and observation in an engineering workplace, develop or enhance a direct understanding of how organisations operate, and enhance their understanding of the engineering profession prior to graduate professional practice.

-Occupational Health and Safety (OHS) questionnaire 50%, engineering work experience report 50%
+Two assessment tasks (Occupational Health and Safety (OHS) questionnaire 50%, engineering work experience report 50%)